dilipkumarg/bls/README.md

 ##### BarrenLandAnalyser
 It'll take the Farm, and find the fertile land area inside the given farm.
-Using Bread First traversing it'll count the fertile land area.
+Using Graph traversing it'll count the fertile land area.

 ### System Requirements